1. FC Kaiserslautern facts for kids

 Šašić lasted almost the entire 2008–09 season, but was dismissed on 4 May 2009 after a run of poor results in the second half of the season, and three days after a 1–5 defeat by Hansa Rostock.
 Alois Schwartz was named interim coach, and he managed the club to a seventh-place finish on the season.
 The club eventually hired Marco Kurz as head coach.

 Under Kurz, the club secured promotion to the 1.
 Bundesliga on 25 April 2010, after four years in the second league.
 At the start of the 2010–11 season, newly promoted 1.
 FCK had a promising two-straight wins, including a 2–0 victory over the previous year's Bundesliga champions, Bayern Munich.
 However, after a 2–1 defeat at Mainz 05 and a 5–0 drubbing at eventual season champions Borussia Dortmund, the club began to struggle, and fell back to just ahead of the relegation zone.
-The club then had a poor start to the second half of the season – dropping into the relegation zone for several weeks – but managed to coalesce, and, eventually, earned seven victories in their last ten matches, recording only two defeats and a single draw.
-They ended this run with four straight victories, to finish the season at the seventh place.
+The club then had a poor start to the second half of the season – dropping into the relegation zone for several weeks – but managed to rally, earning seven victories in their last ten matches.
+They ended this run with four straight victories to finish the season at the seventh place.

 The following season, 2011–12, the club finished in the bottom 18th place, and after two seasons in the top flight, were relegated to the 2.
 Bundesliga.
 They remained in that division until 2018, being relegated to the third tier for the first time in club history.